This tutorial will teach you how to install and use NordVPN on Android.

 - You can tap QUICK CONNECT to automatically connect to a server recommended by our smart algorithm, which chooses a server based on your needs and preferences.

 - You may see one or more default Android warning messages about VPN connections.
 These are shown for all VPN apps.
 Check the box to trust the application and press OK to proceed.

-- Once you tap the Disconnect button, you can choose to pause VPN connection or disconnect entirely.
+- Once you connect to a server, you can choose to pause the VPN connection for 5 minutes/ 30 minutes/ 1 hour or disconnect entirely.

 - Tap on a country pin and press QUICK CONNECT to automatically connect to the best server for you in that country, as determined by our smart algorithm.
 In some cases, you can also swipe up the country’s card to see specific servers.

 - You can see all the available countries by swiping up from the bottom of the app with no country pins selected.
 Tap on the country you want to connect to, and you will automatically be connected to a server in that country.

 You can tap on the three dots next to a country to select a specific city.

 - To view our specialty servers, swipe up from the bottom of the app with no country pin selected, and tap on Specialty servers.
 Swipe up again and select one of the following servers: P2P, Obfuscated, Dedicated IP, Double VPN, or Onion over VPN.
 You will automatically be connected to a server.